swiftlang/swift-evolution/proposals/0316-global-actors.md

 ## Revision history

+* Changes for the second review:
+    * Added the `GlobalActor` protocol, to which all global actors implictly conform.
-* Changes in the first review:
+* Changes for the first review:
     * Add inference of a global actor for a witness to a global-actor-qualified requirement.
     * Extended inference of global actor-ness from protocols to conforming types to any extension within the same source file as the primary type definition.
 * Changes in the second pitch: